JoshuaBlack0704/afv/README.md

 //!
 Before attempting to learn how to use this codebase it is GREATLY recommended
 //! to learn [Rust](https://www.rust-lang.org).
 //!
-Once you have installed rust through [Rustup](https://rustup.rs) you can use `Cargo doc --open` from within the gcs-afv folder to
+Once you have installed rust through [Rustup](https://rustup.rs) you can use `cargo doc --open` from within the gcs-afv folder to
 //! view its documention.
 Same goes for afv-internal
 //!
 //!
 It is highly recommended to familiarize yourself with the following crates: